Grant access to Settings

 resource: urn:dtaccount:${your account UID}

-2. The required token is returned in the response.
-This can now be used as a Bearer token to authenticate requests to the Policy Administration Point (PAP) REST API.
+11. You can see the required token in the response.
+This can be used as a Bearer token to authenticate requests to the Policy Administration Point (PAP) REST API.

 The returned token is valid for 5 minutes and can be reused.
 If you're making multiple calls to the API, you don't have to create a new token for every call.